bnb-chain/bc-migration-tool/README.md

 ## Usage

-### Undelegate all funds on the BC side
+### Undelegate your funds on the BC side

 #### Undelegate

-You can undelegate all funds on the BC side by running the following command:
+You can undelegate your delegations (including self-delegations) on the BC side by running the following command:

 ```shell
 ${workspace}/bin/bnbcli staking bsc-unbond \